-STATUTE OF LIMITATION IN FILING A CLAIM FOR NURSING HOME ABUSE IN FLORIDA
+STATUTE OF LIMITATION IN FILING A CLAIM FOR NURSING HOME NEGLIGENCE IN FLORIDA

-If you suspect that a loved one has tested positive for COVID-19 due to neglect while staying in a nursing home, your first reaction should be to seek the best treatment for your loved one and then contact a Miami nursing home abuse and neglect lawyer who can quickly sort out your case and determine the future course of action.
+If you suspect that a loved one has been a victim of negligence while staying in a nursing home, your first reaction should be to seek the best treatment for your loved one and then contact a Miami nursing home negligence lawyer who can quickly sort out your case and determine the future course of action.

-One of the most important aspects of filing a Civil Lawsuit is the need to file it within the limitation period.
+One of the most important aspects of filing a Civil Lawsuit is the need to file it within the Limitation period.
 In Florida, a Civil Lawsuit for Nursing Home negligence should be filed within two years of discovery of the neglect.
-Hiring an experienced Miami Nursing Home Abuse and Neglect Lawyer ensures that the case is filed before the expiration of the statute of Limitation.
-No more than four years can lapse before a claim is filed.

 COMPENSATION FOR VICTIM OF NURSING HOME ABUSE IN MIAMI.